12 Best medium format cameras: (2023 Guide & Reviews)

 I use medium format cameras for my photographs as they have more potential to capture the organic scene without compromising the quality.

-A few days back, my cousin went on a trip, and his camera did not perform according to his expectations during the night shoot.
+My cousin went on a trip a few days back, and his camera did not perform according to his expectations during the night shoot.

 He was very disappointed and decided to switch to a medium format.